cloutiertyler/RibbonGraph/README.md

 # RibbonGraph
-A Declarative Python Graph API
+A Declarative Graph API Django App

 RibbonGraph is a Django app which provides a declarative permission layer to a Neo4j database.
 It is perfect for building social networking applications.